The nitrogen cycle is a natural occurring cycle that will convert harmful ammonia within the pond into nitrate.

 The plants consume the nitrate, removing it from the water.
 The plants drop leaves into the water that break down.

 This releases more ammonia, Then the bacterias convert the ammonia into nitrate and around and around we go!

 Other ways that it can be started is adding fish food to the pond.
 This will break down releasing ammonia and away you go.

-Or if you just simply do nothing organic material will fall into the pond, break down and release ammonia and off the cycle will go.
+Over time organic material will fall into the pond, break down and release ammonia and the cycle will begin.

-You can also buy beneficial bacteria in a bottle this can speed up the entire process.
+You can also buy beneficial bacteria (aquascape has a great product, click for an amazon link) in a bottle this can speed up the entire process.